 Saving money doesn't have to be hard, especially if you make smart financial decisions.

 Despite your best efforts and intentions, sometimes bills pile up, emergencies happen and it can feel impossible to save enough to make a difference.
-Thankfully, with some tweaks to your finances and the help of a few tools, building up your savings doesn’t need to be painful.
+Thankfully, with some tweaks to your finances and the help of a few tools, building up your savings doesn’t need to be painful with this guide on how to save money.

 - Straight into your mortgage, personal loan or credit card account.
 If you have debts, send a portion of your bank account each month to pay them down — and not just the minimum payment.